Brown, a former collegiate all-America, joins the Seawolves as pitching coach

 The Stony Brook baseball at Practice at the Fort Worth Regional on May 28, 2015.

-Joe Pennucci is the Associate Head Coach of the Stony Brook baseball team, having been promoted from assistant coach in August 2012.
+Joe Pennucci enters his 10th season at Stony Brook and his fourth as the Associate Head Coach of the Seawolves baseball team, having been promoted from assistant coach in August 2012.
 He also serves as the team's recruiting coordinator and has been instrumental in the program's skyrocketing success.

-Since Pennucci arrived prior to the 2007 season, Stony Brook has been to three NCAA Regionals in his tenure including the 2012 memorable run to the College World Series when Stony Brook won a school record and NCAA-best 52 games.
-The program has been the most dominant in America East during this span, having gone 73-29 in conference games since 2010 alone.
+Since Pennucci arrived prior to the 2007 season, Stony Brook has been to four NCAA Regionals in his tenure, including returning to the NCAA Regional in 2015 after claiming the America East title.
+Pennucci was also instrumental in the Seawolves' memorable run to the 2012 College World Series when Stony Brook won a school record and NCAA-best 52 games.

 In addition to his duties as recruiting coordinator, Pennucci works with hitters and is responsible for overall team defense.
+In 2015, Stony Brook's defense ranked among the nation's best with a .978 fielding percentage.
 In 2012, the Seawolves ranked in the top 10 in the nation in nine offensive categories including batting average, scoring and hits and were 10th in fielding percentage after leading the country in the category in 2011.
 In 2010, the team also was sixth in the nation in batting average and 30th in fielding.

 Prior to his time at Stony Brook, Pennucci served as the associate head baseball coach and recruiting coordinator for the Dominican College Chargers in Orangeburg, N.Y. for two seasons.
 The Chargers won two conference championships and received an NCAA Regional bid in 2006 after posting a 42-19 record.
 Pennucci helped the Chargers win 69 games in two seasons and mentored two student-athletes who went on to be selected in the MLB Draft.